-This summary covers equity investments by Raiffeisen Bank International AG (RBI) in its subsidiary in Serbia, Raiffeisen Banka a.d., Beograd (RBRS).
-The investor has applied for additional MIGA guarantees of up to EUR300.0 million under the existing RBI Central Bank Reserves Program in Serbia.
+On December 30, 2022, MIGA issued additional guarantees of up to EUR180.0 million covering equity investments by Raiffeisen Bank International AG (RBI) in its subsidiary in Bosnia and Herzegovina, Raiffeisen Bank d.d.
+Bosna i Hercegovina (RBBH) for a period of up to three years under the existing RBI Central Bank Reserves Program in Bosnia and Herzegovina.

 Vienna-based RBI is a universal banking group that has operated for over 30 years in Central, Eastern and Southeastern Europe (CEE), with subsidiary banks in 12 CEE markets.
 RBI’s subsidiary banks are required to maintain reserves at the central banks in their respective jurisdictions, generally based on the volume of customer deposits that these subsidiaries have.
 This exposure leads to higher risk weights on assets at the consolidated level, resulting in increased capital allocation for country risk exposure.
 At the consolidated level, the risk weighting determines the amount of equity required to maintain a specified capital adequacy ratio in accordance with European banking regulations.

-The MIGA project will support all lending activities at RBRS.
-The bank provides financial products and services to individuals, small and medium enterprises (SMEs) and corporate clients in Serbia.
-RBRS supports SME and corporate clients in sectors mostly considered medium-risk sectors; the Environmental and Social (E&S) risks and impacts associated with these sectors are considered limited and can be addressed through mitigation measures.
-The project has thus been categorized as FI-2 according to MIGA’s Policy on Environmental and Social Sustainability (2013).
+RBBH has been a MIGA client since 2015.
+RBBH, part of the RBI universal banking group, is a commercial bank providing loans to corporates, SMEs and retail clients in Bosnia.
+The project will support all of RBBH’s lending activities.
+RBBH supports SME and corporate clients in sectors mostly considered medium-risk sectors; the environmental and social (E&S) risks and impacts associated with these sectors are considered limited and can be addressed through mitigation measures.
+The project is thus categorized as FI-2 under MIGA’s Policy on Environmental and Social Sustainability (2013).

-The project is expected to support RBI’s overall business strategy in Serbia.
+MIGA’s guarantee will support RBI’s overall business strategy in Bosnia and Herzegovina.
 MIGA’s guarantee allows RBI to achieve RWA relief at the group consolidated level and provide the enabling conditions to the parent bank to pass the benefits of this support to its operating subsidiaries.
-As reserves, held at each respective central bank, attract lower risk weights because of MIGA, assets in Serbia can be deployed more productively, thereby either accelerating the pace of leveraging (i.e. expansion of loans to customers) or slowing down the pace of deleveraging (i.e. retention of loans to customers).
+As reserves, held at each respective central bank, attract lower risk weights because of MIGA, assets in Bosnia and Herzegovina can be deployed more productively, thereby either accelerating the pace of leveraging (i.e. expansion of loans to customers) or slowing down the pace of deleveraging (i.e. retention of loans to customers).

-The aim of MIGA’s proposed guarantees is to help RBI reduce the risk of some of its assets, which would lead to a reduction in the group’s RWA on a consolidated basis.
-The RWA capacity that is freed up is expected to be used by RBI to support its lending operations in Serbia, including to SMEs and climate finance activities.
+MIGA’s guarantee helps RBI reduce the risk of some of its assets, which lead to a reduction in the group’s RWA on a consolidated basis, thus supporting access to finance in the host country.
+The RWA capacity that is freed up is expected to be used by RBI to support lending operations in Bosnia and Herzegovina, including to SMEs, gender and climate finance activities.

 MIGA supports its clients (as defined in MIGA Policy on Environmental and Social Sustainability) in addressing environmental and social issues arising from their business activities by requiring direct investment clients to set up and administer appropriate grievance mechanisms and/or procedures to address complaints from Affected Communities.
 MIGA support to Financial Intermediary clients applying the Performance Standards are required to develop External Communications Mechanisms to receive and review inquiries or complaints from any interested party regarding the E&S risks and impacts of their operations as per the requirements of Performance Standards 1.